Favorite Places for Dining Out

 The most popular lunch is a casado, often made of rice, beans, meat or fish, salad, and picadillo (vegetable stew).
 Other popular dishes include arroz con pollo (rice with chicken), olla de carne (an aromatic beef stew with vegetables), and chifrijo (fried pork mixed with beans).
 The Caribbean coast offers a cuisine distinct from the rest of the country, featuring dishes such as rice and beans stewed in coconut milk with thyme and Panamanian chiles, patacones (deep-fried plantains), and rondón (seafood stew cooked in coconut cream).

 Costa Rica is also home to a large expat population and many international restaurants, particularly in the Central Valley and popular tourist destinations.
 This country can satisfy your cravings, whether you are looking for some fresh sushi on the beach, authentic Cantonese food in San José’s Chinatown, or Middle Eastern cuisine on the outskirts of San José.

 What follows is a list of some of our favorite restaurants.

 La Pecora Nera

-Situated in Playa Cocles on the Carribean coast is the Italian restaurant, Pecora Nera.
+Situated in Playa Cocles on the Caribbean coast is the Italian restaurant, Pecora Nera.
 Specializing in Abruzzese cuisine, the open-air restaurant’s romantic atmosphere is the perfect way to wind down after a day at a beach.
-La Pecora Nera offers a variety of wood-fired pizzas, pastas and main dishes.
-You might want to try their fresh-caught snapper paired with an Italian red wine.
+La Pecora Nera offers a variety of wood-fired pizzas, pasta, and main dishes.
+You might want to try their fresh-caught snapper paired with Italian red wine.